User-Friendly Interface

 However, there's room for improvement.
 For instance, while it's functional, the interface isn't as intuitive as I would prefer, and the lack of flexibility in some design elements can be restrictive.
 For businesses needing a more bespoke website, the customization options might feel limited.
 Despite these minor drawbacks, Tilda still delivers a satisfactory experience for straightforward website creation needs.
 However, for more advanced or unique designs, one might need to explore other options.

 I tried shopify, godaddy and wix during last few years, but the one which I found the easiest to use is tilda.cc I build my website myself, spent some time but I got good feedback from friends that it looks very professional.
 You can check it: elaineserenum.com.
-Source: almost 2 years ago
+Source: over 2 years ago

 Well, perhaps you gonna need some sign-up & authentication stuff so each user has its own collection(s) hence you gonna need some database etc. Another question, you need to upload photos or add some external link?
 In case of upload you need resizing pics to save you DB space and money.
 In general, what you describe doesn't sound like very complex but anyway needs some design.
 Perhaps you may start off browsing...
-Source: almost 2 years ago
+Source: over 2 years ago

 Use site constructor.
 For example, Tilda.
 It comes with many ready made blocks (although more than half are only available in paid version) that you just add and edit contents - so not only you skip writing code, but also skip visual design.
 If you made this prototype, you can easily make your site there.
-Source: about 2 years ago
+Source: over 2 years ago

 Use Tilda, I just discovered them and they are great and free, or $10 per month for small simple businesses, they are SEO optimized and you can transfer the website to any hosting you want. https://tilda.cc/.
-Source: about 2 years ago
+Source: over 2 years ago

 For speeding up actually making the portfolio, I liked using https://tilda.cc/!
 But if you're still looking for good case studies you can take on, I'd suggest working on real-world problems and documenting your learnings every step of the way.
-Source: almost 3 years ago
+Source: over 3 years ago

 I make a lot of my websites using Tilda.
 Yes, I also use more advanced methods but this drag-and-drop editor is extremely easy to use, pretty versatile, and perfect for a lot of my small business clients.
 No shame in making your life easier when it works :).
-Source: about 3 years ago
+Source: over 3 years ago

 No-code platforms, such as Tilda, offer the simplest way to build a website or an app. - Source: dev.to / over 3 years ago

 And recently I integrated my Flask project with tilda.cc because apparently we're about to start working with a professional designer who knows this platform.
 I have no intention to use Tilda myself, but it's pretty cool that the designer can just work in their builder, click Publish, and the page with all assets (images, css, js) is automatically copied to our server via webhook.
 We don't have to copy html and...
-Source: over 3 years ago
+Source: almost 4 years ago

 Do you know an article comparing Tilda to other products?